A cancellation theorem for modules over integral group rings: Groups with Stably Free Cancellation

 and so $\overline{G}$ is an extension of a group $G/N$ in $(*)$ by a normal subgroup of a group in $(*)$, and similarly for the map $\overline{G} \to G/N'$.
 Since there are only seven groups in $(*)$, there are only finitely many possible groups $\overline{G}$ which can arise.

-It is therefore of interest to determine the finite set $\mathcal{Q}_2$ of finite groups $G$ which admit two disjoint quotients onto groups in $(*)$, and then to try to determine all $G \in \mathcal{Q}_2$ for which $\Z[G]$ has SFC.
-The simplest examples are the groups $G \times C_2$ for $G$ one of the groups in $(*)$.
-This fails to have SFC when $G=Q_8$ by the results of Swan \cite{swan long}.
+It is therefore of interest to determine the finite set $\mathcal{Q}_2$ of finite groups $G$ which admit two disjoint quotients onto groups in $(*)$, and then to try to determine the all $G \in \mathcal{Q}_2$ for which $\Z G$ has SFC.

-\begin{remark} If every group of in $\mathcal{Q}_2$ failed to have SFC, then every element in $\mathcal{Q}$ not of the form $Q_{4n}$ for $n \ge 6$ would be in $\mathcal{Q}_2$ and so Question \ref{conj} would be answered in the affirmative.
-However this is false: $\widetilde{T}^2$ gives an example of a group of this form which has SFC. \end{remark}
+\begin{remark} If every group of in $\mathcal{Q}_2$ did not have SFC, then every element in $\mathcal{Q}$ not of the form $Q_{4n}$ for $n \ge 6$ would be in $\mathcal{Q}_2$ and so Question \ref{conj} would be answered in the affirmative.
+However this is false since $\widetilde{T}^2$ gives an example of a group of this form which has SFC \cite{Sw83}. \end{remark}